Lebowski89/blog/content/roles.md

 ***

 Ansible roles contain the majority of my tasks that automate the setup and deployment of my Docker containers and Swarm services.
 During my time with Ansible, my roles have changed a lot, both content and structure wise.

+The rest of this document will be divided into a dicussion of common sections found in my roles:

 ***